Interested in learning about scope creep and how to prevent it?

 - What the deadline is.

-Go over this scope statement with your team, stakeholders, and clients to ensure that you’re all on the same page.
+Go over this scope statement with your team, project stakeholders, and clients to ensure that you’re all on the same page.
 As everyone is clear about the scope of work, there’ll be fewer additions and recommendations later on.

 2. Involve Clients and Stakeholders